 In addition to credit rating, interest rates are determined by other extraneous factors.
 This includes the supply and demand for credit, inflation, and monetary policy set by the U.S. Federal Reserve.
 In situations where a loan is backed by collateral, a borrower may be able to obtain a lower rate than if the property was not secured.

-The risk that an investment's value will change due to a change in the level of interest rates.
+Interest rate risk is the risk that an investment's value will change due to a change in the level of interest rates.
 These changes usually have an inverse effect on

-A loan in which, for a set period of time, the borrower pays only interest on the principal balance, with the principal balance remaining unchanged.
+Interest-Only loan is a loan in which, for a set period of time, the borrower pays only interest on the principal balance, with the principal balance remaining unchanged.

-A broad term for a real estate property that has been purchased with the intention of earning a return on the investment, either through
+Investment property is a broad term for a real estate property that has been purchased with the intention of earning a return on the investment, either through

 Any product used by investors to achieve a positive return on their money, although a favorable return is not guaranteed.
 Investment vehicles span all asset classes, and include ownership investments, lending investments, cash equivalents, and pooled investment structures such as a mutual fund.